Cai Yan: Literary and artistic tributes

 Left: Eighteen Songs of a Nomad Flute- The Story of Lady Wenji" a Ming dynasty painting in the collection of the Metropolitan Museum of Art depicting the return of Cai Wenji from the Xiongnu.
 Right:A portrait, Cai Wenji Returns to Her Homeland (文姬歸漢圖), dating from the Southern Song dynasty and depicting Cai Wenji and her Xiongnu husband.
 They are riding their horses along, each holding one of their sons.
 The expression on Cai's face appears rather fulfilled, peaceful and content, while her husband is turning his head back in farewell (transl. by Rong Dong).

 The stories of Cai reverberate primarily with feelings of sorrow, and inspired later artists to keep portraying her past.
 Her return to Han territory has been the subject of numerous paintings titled Cai Wenji Returns to Her Homeland (文姬歸漢圖) by various painters since the Tang dynasty, as well as renderings in traditional Beijing opera.

 In popular culture

 Guo Moruo wrote a play on her life in 1959.
 In 1976, a crater on Mercury was named Ts'ai Wen-Chi after Cai Wenji, citing her as "Chinese poet and composer".
-In 1994, a crater on Venus was named Caiwenji after Cai Wenji, citing her as "Chinese poet".
+In 1994, a crater on Venus was named Caiwenji also after her, but with a different romanisation, citing her as "Chinese poet".

 Cai Wenji appears as a playable character in Koei's Dynasty Warriors: Strikeforce 2 and Dynasty Warriors 7 (her debut as a playable character in North American and European ports).
 She also appears in Koei's Romance of the Three Kingdoms video game series and in Dynasty Warriors 6: Empires as a non-playable character.
 She is also a playable character in Warriors Orochi 3 and Warriors Orochi 4.
 Her fighting style relies on casting energy balls and shock waves by strumming her harp.